Aaron Rodgers gets Iowa high school class out of final with one tweet

 — Aaron Rodgers (@AaronRodgers12) May 19, 2017

 First of all, can’t you just hear Rodgers actually saying these words?
 Like, sure, class, whatever you need … and boom, tweet button pushed.
+A few harmless words and the final is canceled.
 What a time to be alive.

 This sort of thing has happened before, in fact with Kobe Bryant doing it just the other day.
 Perhaps it’s a thing now.
 (Luckily for teachers, classes in many schools are finished by now.)
-We might be a tiny bit ambivalent about the whole getting-out-of-finals thing, but yeah, if this was me at their age, I’d be celebrating by becoming an even bigger Rodgers fan than Ms./Mrs. Roberts.
+We might be a tiny bit ambivalent about the whole getting-out-of-finals thing, and maybe there was a student or two who needed the final to raise their grade, that whole fallacy of a concept.
+But yeah, chances are if this was me at their age, I’d be celebrating by becoming an even bigger Rodgers fan than Ms./Mrs. Roberts.

 Certainly, she knows Rodgers’ nickname, “The People’s Champion.”
-Here’s betting the next picture we see of this class, they’re all collectively doing The Belt.
+Here’s betting the next picture we see of this class, they’ll all be collectively doing The Belt.

 (h/t all22.com)